 From 2009 to 2014, I was Dean of Research in the Humanities and Theology in Lund.
 In that capacity, I endeavoured to improve the opportunities of researchers to devote time to scholarly work and to enhance the visibility of their efforts, above all internationally.
 The Research Committee, chaired by me, introduced sabbaticals for lecturers and professors who were about to conclude major research projects which called for uninterrupted time for research.
 The Committee also, among other things, took initiatives geared to professionalising book publication in the humanities and theology and to encouraging scholars to publish in English-language periodicals.

 In my last year as Dean of Research, I was in charge of a massive internal evaluation of Lund research in the humanities and theology; the resulting publication, *HTRQ14*, can be read online.
 Go to www.ht.lu.se/books and click on the HTRQ14 box.

 During the period from 2009 to 2014 I was one of five members of the Joint Faculties of Humanities and Theology leadership, acting as Dean of Humanities on formal occasions.

 From 2004 to 2007 I was President of the International Association of University Professors of English (IAUPE) and organised the 20th triennial IAUPE Conference in Lund in 2007.
-I’m on the editorial board of English Studies and co-editor of Lund Studies in English, and a member of the Royal Society of Letters in Lund (where I was chair from 2002 to 2004) as well as of the Royal Academy of Letters, History and Antiquities.
+I’m on the editorial board of English Studies and a member of the Royal Society of Letters in Lund (where I was chair from 2001 to 2003) as well as of the Royal Academy of Letters, History and Antiquities.
 I was listed in AcademiaNet in 2014.
 I’m an Honorary Member of the T. S. Eliot Society and have been a Visiting Fellow of All Souls College, Oxford.